Skip to content

 What Defines a ‘Traditional’ Dry Fruit?

-A traditional dry fruit is defined as a whole fruit or piece of a fruit that has been preserved primarily through the removal of its water content, with its core fibrous structure largely intact.
+A traditional dry fruit is a whole fruit or piece of a fruit preserved primarily through water removal, with its core fibrous structure largely intact.
 This definition forms the baseline against which we can compare more modern and processed fruit products.

 Core Characteristics